UTD-FAST-Lab/NDSAStudy/README.md

 Then, navigate to the `scripts/analysis` directory.
 The script `detector_strategy_2.py` is used to detect additional nondeterminisms from the Strategy II results (as discussed at the end of Section IV.A.d in our paper).

-Run the following command to detect the additional nondeterminisms for FlowDroid and SOOT:
+Run the following commands to detect the additional nondeterminisms for FlowDroid and SOOT:

 ```
 python detector_strategy_2.py --origin ./results --nondex ./results_II flowdroid icse25-ezbench taint 5